-- They can make you feel more confident about your smile and self-esteem.
+- They can make you feel more confident about your smile and boost your self-esteem.

-- They restore your ability to eat whatever you want as they are a snug fit, so you’ll be able to enjoy your meals without worrying about slippage.
+- They restore your ability to eat whatever you want as they are a snug fit, so you’ll be able to enjoy your meals without worrying about your restoration slipping.